Villereal, Lot-et-Garonne tourism & sightseeing

-Visit Villereal (Aquitaine, France)
+Visit Villereal (Aquitaine, France)Photo Gallery

-The town was founded in 1269 by Alphonse de Poitiers as a French bastide town, although the town was occupied by the English during much of the Hundred Years War.
+The town was founded in 1269 by Alphonse de Poitiers as a French bastide town, although the town was occupied by the English during most of the Hundred Years War.
 The town saw further action during the wars of religion, being taken more than once by the protestants - in 1569 some of the residents were murdered by protestants from Bergerac and in 1572 the church was burned.

-During the Hundred Years War Villereal was surrounded by deep moats, but these have been filled in and are in the position of the 'ring road' that circles the historic centre of the town.
+During the Hundred Years War Villereal was surrounded by deep moats, but these have been filled in and were in the position of the 'ring road' that circles the historic centre of the town.